St. Michael's College School principal and president resign amid student sex assault scandal | CBC News

 The principal and president of St. Michael's College School have both resigned amid allegations of assault and sexual assault involving students, according to a statement issued by the private, all-boys' school Thursday afternoon.

-Principal Greg Reeves and Father Jefferson Thompson, school president, stepped down "citing their shared desire to move the school forward without distractions and allow it to focus on healing and change after the horrific events," the board of directors of St. Michael's said in the statement.
+Principal Greg Reeves and Father Jefferson Thompson, school president, stepped down to allow the Roman Catholic school to move "forward without distractions and allow it to focus on healing and change after the horrific events," the board of directors of St. Michael's said in the statement.

 "Greg Reeves and Fr.
-Thompson have always put the welfare, education and formation of our students first — and they do so once again today," the board said.
+Thompson have always put the welfare, education and formation of our students first — and they do so once again today," board chair Michael Forsayeth said.

+"This courageous decision allows us to move forward with our goals: understanding how these events could have occurred, regaining the trust of our community and bringing cultural change to our school."

+I'm not at all surprised to see it ending this way.- Jean-Paul Bedard, St. Michael's alumnus

 Bill Dunphy, who graduated from St. Michael's a decade ago, told CBC News the decision is a "symbolic action" and shows that the board of the prestigious school "really wants to send a signal that they're looking for decisive action."